xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 - ConfigMaps are used to store non-secret configuration data such as environment variables, port numbers, or other application settings.
 The main difference between the two is that Secrets are encrypted at rest and in transit, whereas ConfigMaps are not.
 - Both objects have a **similar usage pattern**, but Secrets provide additional security measures.

-## Labels in Kubernetes
+## Labels and Selectors in Kubernetes

 **Labels** in Kubernetes are key-value pairs used to tag and organize resources.
 They help categorize and manage Kubernetes objects efficiently by allowing **grouping, selection, and filtering** of resources.

 Many Kubernetes components use labels to select the resources they should operate on.
-This includes but is not limited to **ReplicaSets** selecting Pods for scaling, **Services** routing traffic to Pods based on their labels, and **Deployments** managing rollouts of new versions by labeling Pods with specific version numbers.
-Labels provide a powerful mechanism for decoupling component logic from specific resource identities.
+This includes but is not limited to:

+- **ReplicaSets** selecting Pods for scaling
+- **Services** routing traffic to Pods based on their labels
+- **Deployments** managing rollouts of new versions by labeling Pods with specific version numbers.

 ### Why Use Labels?